mui/material-ui/docs/src/pages/getting-started/support/support.md

 - Includes "Developer Advisory" scaled to your entire scope of work.
 - A designated Technical Account Manager who understands your business requirements and proactively makes sure you’re getting everything you need.
-- A designated Solutions Architect who works with your team through every phase of development, on-line.
+- A designated remote consultant who works with your team through every phase of development.
 - Regular, scheduled reviews.
-- Prioritized assistance to help shepherd your open-source pull requests through the review process.

 [Get a quote](mailto:advisory@material-ui.com)